10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Pat Farris – CC BY 4.0

 One of 5 pitvipers native to Taiwan.
 The Taiwan pitviper (Trimeresurus gracilis) is a particular high altitude lover, appearing only at 2000 metres or higher.
 Consequently, it contributes little to the island’s overall snakebite statistics.
-This species reaches a maximum of 60cm, and has a bulky head, and usually brown patterns.
+This species reaches a maximum of just 60cm, and has a bulky head, with either brown or greenish patterns.

 4 Kelung catsnake